d3servelabs/eip712-codegen/README.md

 ```
 For regular EOA signatures, the signer should be set to the zero address (`0x0000000000000000000000000000000000000000`).
 If the `signer` value is set to anything other than the zero address, rather than recover a signature normally, the contract will execute [EIP-1271 style signature recovery](https://eips.ethereum.org/EIPS/eip-1271) which allows contract accounts to perform custom verification logic allowing them to effectively "sign" messages like an EOA does.

+## Credit

+This tool is originally created by Dan Finlay shared at https://github.com/danfinlay/eip712-codegen.
+We created this package for our own usage and accelerate the update.
+Once original `danfinlay/eip712-codegen` accepts major patches from us, we might deprecated this repo.